When Someone You Love Is Hurting Themselves

 - Mar 24

 Self-harm — also called non-suicidal self-injury (NSSI) — refers to the act of intentionally hurting oneself as a way to cope with overwhelming emotions.
-It is not the same as a suicide attempt, though both deserve serious attention.
+Although self-harm does not always mean someone wants to die, it should always be taken seriously.

 People who self-harm are often trying to:

 Self-harm is a symptom of deep emotional pain — not a character flaw, a cry for attention, or manipulation.
-Understanding this is the foundation of being truly helpful.
+Learning how to support someone who self-harms can feel overwhelming, but compassionate mental health support can make a meaningful difference.

 What NOT to Do (Even with Good Intentions)